 And at the other end of the Cuckoolander spectrum, his former bandmate Ringo Starr.

-Michael Jackson even more so.
-Though, given events involving his family's rather public infighting with the estate executors over the contents of his will, many are starting to question if MJ was possibly the Only Sane Man in his family.
-Then again, none of them ever owned a monkey named Bubbles, much less gone into The Tyson Zone the way he did.
+Michael Jackson.
+Given events involving his family's rather public infighting with the estate executors over the contents of his will, many are starting to question if MJ was possibly the Only Sane Man in his family.
+Then again, none of them ever owned a monkey named Bubbles...and his eccentricity only got worse as he got older, ultimately ruining him.

 Chris Rock described Michael as this in 2004, right after the second set of child molestation charges.
 He said that Michael could barely function even in interviews.